cyoon1729/blog/static/pages/home.md

 #### Mentorship
 I would not be where I am now without the help I've received from people around me.
-If I can be of help to you in any way (e.g. resources for learning, recruiting, course planning etc), please don't hesitate to reach out via the email above!
+If I can be of help to you in any way (e.g. learning, academics, recruiting), please don't hesitate to shoot me an email!